By: Mepps.com Staff

 If you hunt squirrels, be a good conservationist and don’t waste any part of them that can be recycled.
 Their skins are often used for fur trim; made into caps, fur coats, glove linings and other uses.
 However, the tail is a by-product that many hunters throw away.
 Throwing squirrel tails away is a waste of a resource.
 If a person is going to hunt any game animal for meat, then as many parts as possible should be used.
 For squirrels it would be the skin for purposes mentioned, and the tails for use on Mepps spinners.

-Sheldons’ buys many squirrel tails and deer tails each year.
+Sheldons’ buys many squirrel tails tails each year.
 With the dressed lures becoming more in demand and less sportsmen hunting squirrels, our need for squirrel tails isn’t being satisfied to the extent of our use.
-In the plant, squirrel and deer tails provide full time employment to people who check them in when they are received.
+In the plant, squirrel tails provide full time employment to people who check them in when they are received.
 Each tail must have the butt end cut off and go through seven steps of processing from the time they are purchased to when they are sold in a store.

 If you’re a squirrel hunter, we’d appreciate either buying your squirrel tails, or having you trade them for spinners.
 Check out our Squirrel Tail Program and send squirrel tails to the address listed below: